-When the three types of documents (intern credentials, permits, and waivers) were analyzed by credential types, more than one-fifth of the intern credentials were multiple subject, about one-third (29 percent) were single subjects, and nearly half (48 percent) were education specialist credentials.
-For permits, nearly one-fourth (24 percent) were issued in multiple subject, about half (42 percent) in single subjects, and more than one-third (35 percent) for education specialist specialty areas.
-For waivers, a little over one-fifth (21 percent) were issued in multiple subject, nearly half (45 percent) in single subjects and nearly one-third (34 percent) for education specialist specialist credentials.
+When all three types of documents (intern credentials, permits, and waivers) were analyzed by credential types, about one-third of the intern credentials were in Multiple Subject, another one-third (29 percent) were in Single Subjects, and more than two-fifths (41 percent) were in Education Specialist credentials.
+For permits, more than one-fourth (28 percent) were issued in multiple subject, more than one-third (38 percent) in single subjects, and about one-third (33 percent) for education specialist specialty areas.
+For waivers, a little over one-fifth (22 percent) were issued in Multiple Subject, more than one-third (35 percent) in Single Subjects and more than two-fifths (42 percent) for Education Specialist credentials.